Einstein manifolds with skew torsion

 In case $(M,g)$ is only $\eta$-Einstein, one deduces similarly that one needs to solve the equation

-The assumption $2k+1>b-a$ then implies that $f(0)<0$, hence the Cauchy-Bolzano theorem garantees again the existence of a positive solution (for other values of $b$ and $a$, a more detailed investigation of the equation $f(t)=0$ may still yield solutions $t>0$, of course).
+The assumption $2k+1>b-a$ then implies that $f(0)<0$, hence the Intermediate Value Theorem garantees again the existence of a positive solution (for other values of $b$ and $a$, a more detailed investigation of the equation $f(t)=0$ may still yield solutions $t>0$, of course).
 In both cases, the Ricci-flatness now follows from Proposition $\ref{Prop: Sasaki-Ricci-Flat}$.

 \begin{remark} Notice that $t=1$ never gives a solution of $f_1(t)=0$ that is, if $(M,g,\varphi,\xi,\eta)$ is Einstein then it is never $\nabla$-Einstein with respect to its characteristic connection, in accordance with Proposition \ref{Prop:relation} and the ensuing discussion of normal forms in dimensions $5$ and $7$. \end{remark}